-By listening to what the boating public wants, Fathom Yachts added a new ECONOMICAL model that compliments their Expedition designed by naval architect Greg Marshall and built in America.
+By listening to what the boating public wants, Fathom Yachts added a new ECONOMICAL model that compliments their Expedition designed by naval architect Greg Marshall and built in North America.
 Fathom Yachts is proud to announce: Element by Fathom.

 The Element utilizes modern CAD, engineering, tooling, and manufacturing techniques that allow unmatched quality, performance, and fuel efficiency.
 Weight-saving composite materials, a propeller tunnel/s, and an efficient hull design allow the Element to cruise effortlessly with a range of propulsion options, single or twin.

 The Element's wide beam provides stability and enormous interior space.
 Two comfortable staterooms, a spacious head, and roomy salon rival the features of a much larger yacht.
 The raised pilothouse is distinguished by commanding views from its comfortable helm chair and settee for five.
 A unique folding transom lowers to expand the aft deck for access and adventure.
 The Element 40 is 40.4 feet and only requires a 40’ or less slip.